donnerbrenn/Game-of-Life-GLSL/README.md

 Also you can find a x86_64 comaptible Linux build in this Repo.
 Just run ./GameOfLife_Shaders

-A little video, that shows, what it does: Video: https://www.youtube.com/watch?v=m7FhqVFKAJY
+A little video, that shows, what it does: https://www.youtube.com/watch?v=m7FhqVFKAJY